 Petra Traveler Information

 First, you should decide which one of the cities you want to visit before Petra.
 You might want to head to Amman via airplane and then drive to Petra, or head to Aqaba first.
 Be ready to spend a few days in these cities and rest, and then head out.
 For your trip to Petra, you have several options, Car (rental or your own) bus, a minibus, and a taxi.
 It is also possible to go there on foot, but you will have to be in the town of Petra to do that.

 If you plan your trip with your own car or a rental, you have to drive from 2 to 5 hours to get to your destination.
 If you are going from Aqaba, you will have about 130 km of the ride in about 2 hours.
 From Amman, however, you will have a little longer way to go.
 The main road is about 236 km but gets to Petra much faster (about 3 hours considering traffic).
 Other than the Desert highway, you can also go from the King’s Highway, which is about 250 km.
 It is a more scenic route and takes longer, but the journey is more pleasant.

 If you want to travel by public transports, you will have a cheaper ride with limitations.
 The limitation is that if you miss the bus, you will not go to Petra until tomorrow!
 What you need to do is to find the JETT Bus in either Amman or Aqaba.
 The bus will depart at 06:00 in the morning and move from the desert highway from the city.

 To take a minibus, there is not a fixed price or location or departure time.
 You will either head to the Wihdat Bus Station in Amman or from Aqaba Bus Station.
 They will probably take you as far as Wadi Musa, and then you will have to take a taxi for the rest of your way.
 As for the price, you will have to negotiate as they may want to charge the tourists extra.

 Keep in mind that as safe as it is to travel to Petra, you might want to keep an eye out for scammers and people who will charge you extra.
 It is recommended to travel with your own guide to avoid such scams and touts and bring all the necessary gear for the trip to reduce the need for shopping.
 Always double-check the prices online and on our table below to be sure how much money you will be spending.

 |Jordan, Petra (Get Direction)

-|Spring & Summer||06:00 – 18:00|
+|Spring & Summer

-|Autumn & Winter||06:00 – 16:00|
+|Autumn & Winter